-The downhill lie is probably the most difficult sloping lie for amateur golfers.
+Hitting from a downhill lie is probably the most difficult sloping lie shot for amateur golfers.

-Of all the shots from uneven lies, the downhill shot may be the most challenging because there’s a tendency to hit the ball thin or fat.
+The general consensus is of all the shots played from uneven lies, the downhill lie shot may be the most difficult and challenging.

-This stems from the fact that your feet and the ball are on different levels on the ground.
+The reason why; your two feet and the ball all are on different levels of the ground.